 The Privatbrauerei Hofmühl GmbH is a brewery located in Eichstätt, Germany.
 The brewery is the only brewery located in Eichstätt, and Wilhelm von Reichenau founded it in 1492.
 The brewery was nationalized in 1803, over 300 years after Wilhelm von Reichenau founded it.

-The Hofmühl brewery, as the only brewery located in Eichstätt, prides itself on its delivery of beer that is both high quality and has the distinct marks of the region where it is produced.
+The Hofmühl brewery, as the only brewery located in Eichstätt, prides itself on its delivery of beer that is both high qualities and has the distinct marks of the region where it is produced.
 The brewery prides itself on producing beer with only the highest quality materials locally sourced in the Eichstätt region.

 The Hofmühl brewery is also widely known for its emphasis on sustainability and an eco-friendly brewing process.
 This is particularly evident as the brewery uses the so-called “Merlin” organic brewing technology, which helps in saving as much as 60% of primary energy.

 Although it is most widely known for its Hofmühl Hell, the Hofmühl brewery produces an extensive range of beers.
-They range from the award winning Hofmühl Rother cellar beer, to the Hofmühl Kellergold, Hofmühl Privat Pils, and the Hofmühl dark.
+They range from the award-winning Hofmühl Rother cellar beer, to the Hofmühl Kellergold, Hofmühl Privat Pils, and the Hofmühl dark.
 The Hofmühl brewery has also taken to producing the signature beers made by breweries they take over using their own unique formulas.

 Oettinger Brauerei GmbH